nponeccop/vz/Roadmap.md

 Note that this is essentially just strenghtening of the Damage Localization principle.
 It is not purely anti-government feature which many may regard as shady, but also serves damage localization for mainstream pro-government security-savvy enterprise users.

-## WAN cluster

-All the management software on the market is designed for contention and latency-free datacenters and fails miserably when failover consensus protocols or even message queues are run over WAN.
-And these days WAN distribution is essential for disaster recovery and high availability.
-Think of a web site running in different Amazon datacenters, or availability zones in their parlance.

 ## Enterprise Cluster

 ### Stability over Cutting Edge